khubabshams/regions-quiz/README.md

 12. I want the user to be motivated and challenged.
 13. I want a transparent score-tracking system.
 14. I want the user to be able to send me his feedback and comments.
+15. I want the user to load a 404 styled page when he entered an invalid internal link.

 [(Back to top)](#table-of-contents)